The Cumberland Argus and Fruitgrowers' Advocate

-The Cumberland Argus and Fruitgrowers' Advocate (also known as The Cumberland Argus or The Argus) was a newspaper published in Parramatta with coverage and circulation incorporating Greater Western Sydney and parts of North-West Sydney, Australia.
-First published on 24 September 1887, the paper continued under this title until issue No. 3397, on 15 March 1950, when the newspaper was officially renamed the Cumberland Argus.
+The The Cumberland Argus and Fruitgrowers' Advocate (also known as The Cumberland Argus or The Argus) was a newspaper published in Parramatta with coverage and circulation incorporating Greater Western Sydney and parts of North-West Sydney, Australia.
+First published on 24 September 1887, the paper continued under this title until issue No. 3397, on 15 March 1950, when renamed the Cumberland Argus.
 It remained under this banner for a further 12 years until it ceased publication on 24 October 1962.

 History

-Masthead of The Cumberland Argus and Fruitgrowers' Advocate, on Saturday 22 September 1888.
+Masthead of The Cumberland Argus and Fruitgrowers' Advocate on 22 September 1888.

-The Cumberland Argus Office, George Street, Parramatta, c.
-1889, from The Cumberland Argus and Fruitgrowers' Advocate, Vol. LXVI, No. 4249, Monday, 22 June 1936, p.
-Three.